aminophen/mathfam256/README.md

 # mathfam256

+LaTeX2e kernel 2015/01/01 increased the upper limit of math alphabets from 16 to 256 for XeTeX/LuaTeX.
+Also, pLaTeX2e kernel 2016/11/29 introduced the similar
+change for e-pTeX/e-upTeX.
+However, the upper limit for math symbol families remains unchanged, so only 16 symbol fonts are available.

-This package increases the upper limit of math symbols to from 16 (LaTeX2e default) to 256, using `\omath...` primitives.
+This package increases the upper limit of math symbols from 16 (LaTeX2e default) to 256, using `\omath...` primitives.
 These primitives are originally introduced in Omega, and are currently available in the followings:

 - e-pTeX/e-upTeX (Japanese TeX engine)
-- Aleph (sucessor of Omega)
+- Aleph (successor of Omega)

 ## Supported formats